Why, hello, cutie-pie! 😉

 - Task #2: mentally more demanding (though it doesn’t have to be), includes words (either listening or talking).

-And that’s a good recipe for a good multitasking experience! 🙂
+And I strongly believe that’s a good recipe for a successful multitasking experience! 🙂

 What are your experiences when it comes to multitasking?